DeaconDesperado/mandos/README.md

 	$chicago->save();

 Calling save will trigger an upsert, so new models can be created just by calling the model constructor and then calling `save` on the new instance.
+If no `_id` property is assigned, the interface will preserve the default driver functionality and generate a new `MongoId` for the object.

 Likewise, an object can be deleted from the collection by calling the `destroy()` method